Examples: [Collected via e-mail, December 2011]

 In dismissing Hawker Beechcraft Corp from the competition, the Air Force found Hawker Beechcraft's bid "technically unacceptable," one that would result in an "unacceptable mission capability risk."

-The Air Force said the company missed a three-day deadline to file a request for a debriefing and a 10-day deadline to file a protest.
+The Air Force said the company missed a three-day deadline to file a request for a debriefing and a

 The AT-6 is a developmental aircraft.
 With only two prototypes in existence, it has never been in production.
 In contrast, the aircraft selected by the Air Force and to be provided by SNC, Embraer's A-29 Super Tucano, is a light air support aircraft that is currently in use with six air forces around the world.